Assenti/react-ui-components/README.md

 - [ ] Range
 - [ ] TransferLists
 - [ ] Dashboard Layout
-- [ ] Separate Table component into 2 components: SimpleTable (maximum customizable) and DataTable (just paste and use)
 - [ ] ThemeProvider
 - [ ] Make components adaptive for mobile devices